 - Put out the small signs we provide to you showcasing your support of the program.

-- Proudly start collecting 1% for Land and Water with every sale!
+- Proudly start collecting 1% for the Land & Rivers Fund with every sale!

 - Optional: further showcase your support by adding a line to your receipts that showcases your support of the 1% program.